yolanda93/smashbox-deployment/README.md

-   │   └── Dockerfiles/     : dockerfiles used to build different images for each platform │   └── setup.d          : these are the main scripts used to deploy the specified architecture ├── kibana/              : this folder contains json files that stores kibana dashboards configurations ├── setup-smashbox.py    : this is the script used to automatically setup smashbox using the configuration file ├── smash-run.py         : this is the script used to continuously run smashbox tests └── README               : this file
+   │   └── Dockerfiles/     : dockerfiles used to build different images for each platform │   └── setup.d          : these are the main scripts used to deploy the specified architecture ├── kibana/              : this folder contains json files that stores kibana dashboards configurations ├── setup.py             : this is the script used to set up automatically the machine └── README               : this file

 </pre>